 G20 accounted for 90 per cent of the World GDP and nearly 80 per cent of World trade in 2011.
 G20 represents two thirds of World Population.

 - Digital Economy: The G20 leaders recognized that we are living in an age of Internet economy that brings both opportunities and challenges to global growth.
-In 2016, the G20 will address ways to collectively leverage digital opportunities, cope with challenges, and promote the Digital Economy to drive inclusive economic growth and development.
-The digital economy refers to economic activity that uses digitized information and knowledge as the key factor of production, modern information networks as the important activity space, and the effective use of information and communication technology (ICT) as an important driver for efficiency-enhancing and economic structural optimization.
+In 2016, a Digital Eocnomy Task Force was set up under the Chinese Presidency to collectively leverage digital opportunities, cope with challenges, and promote the Digital Economy to drive inclusive economic growth and development.
+The Digital Economy refers to economic activity that uses digitized information and knowledge as the key factor of production, modern information networks as the important activity space, and the effective use of information and communication technology (ICT) as an important driver for efficiency-enhancing and economic structural optimization.
 Internet, cloud computing, big data, Internet of Things (IoT) and other ICTs are used to collect, store, analyze, and share information digitally and transform social interactions.
-Digitized, networked and intelligent ICTs enable modern economic activities to be more flexible, agile and smart.
-While recognizing existing national, regional, and global strategies on digital and Internet issues between and among different stakeholders, the G20 Digital Economy Task Force (DETF) will take the unique advantage of the G20 to help address both opportunities and challenges brought by ICTs, and propose some common understanding, principles and key areas for the development and cooperation of the digital economy.
-This Ministry is the nodal agency in the DETF 2016 on behalf of Government of India.
+This Ministry is the nodal agency for DETF to present India’s stance.
+A Digital Eocnomy Development and Cooepration Initiative was adopted under the Chinse Pesidency to cooperate in promote digital connectivity & e-infrastructure, digital skills, digitized manufacturing, Standards, intellectual property rights, Trust & Transparency, Privacy & data protection etc.

 - Structural Reforms: Structural Reforms are essential to support growth in the near term and bolster potential growth in the medium term and are central element of the G20’s strategy of achieving job-rich growth.
 With the support of international organizations (IMF & OECD), nine (9) priority areas for structural reform have been indentified wherein “Encouraging Innovation” is concerned with this Ministry (MeitY).